dingtim/hugo-academic/content/en/_index.md

           date_end: ''
           description: |2-

-              * Assisted in the construction of a library for underprivileged children in Nanjing and a WeChat Reading Corner.
+              * Assisted in the construction of a library for underprivileged children in Nanjing and a WeChat Reading Corner;
-              * Led outdoor hiking trips and encouraged trash collection activities promoting environmental consciousness.
+              * Led outdoor hiking trips and encouraged trash collection activities promoting environmental consciousness;
               * Committed to long-term one-on-one mentorship, providing academic counsel, and shared reading

     design: